Arlington (Pittsburgh)

-Arlington is a neighborhood in southern Pittsburgh, Pennsylvania.
-The zip code used by residents is 15210, and the neighborhood has representation on Pittsburgh City Council by the council member for District 3 (Central South Neighborhoods).
+Arlington is a neighborhood in southern Pittsburgh, Pennsylvania, United States.
+The zip code used by residents is 15210, and the neighborhood is represented in the Pittsburgh City Council by the council member for District 3 (Central South Neighborhoods).
 Arlington houses PBF 22 Engine, and is covered by PBP Zone 3 and the Bureau of EMS Medic 2.
 The City has discussed the possibility of closing 22 engine completely.
 22 engine is a vital key to second and third alarm firefighting in the city.